-Berkeley Lab's Facilities Division is looking for an Electrical Compliance Engineer to join their Engineering Team!
+Lawrence Berkeley National Lab's (LBNL) Facilities Division has an opening for an Electrical Compliance Engineer to join the team.

-In this role, you will work in partnership with electrical engineers, construction subcontractors, field inspectors and customers in day-to-day operations ensuring the reliability of the plant electrical systems.
-This will include verifying system compliance with codes and standards; and introducing new assessment technologies to deepen our understanding of electrical safety, resilience and reliability.
-Reporting to the Building Safety and Code Compliance Manager, you will collaborate with Electrical Inspectors to facilitate field validation of equipment and system installations as part of the Electrical Authority Having Jurisdiction (AHJ) program.
+In this exciting role, you will report to the Building Code Official (BCO) serves as the Subject-Matter Expert (SME) for electrical equipment installations and modifications to ensure consistency of compliance with electrical codes and standards.
+You will work in partnership with electrical engineers, construction subcontractors, field inspectors and customers in day-to-day operations ensuring the reliability of the plant electrical systems; verifying system compliance with codes and standards; and introducing new assessment technologies to deepen our understanding of electrical safety, resilience and reliability.
+You will collaborate with electrical inspectors to facilitate field validation of equipment and system installations as part of the Electrical Authority Having Jurisdiction (AHJ) program.
+You will ensure that compliance requirements are achieved on assigned projects, identifies errors in the design and construction of equipment, provides opinions of interpretation on codes and standards, and works with all stakeholders to resolve issues in a timely manner.
+Reviews energization plans, Electrical Validation and Authorization Packages (EVAP), Methods of Procedure (switching tags) (MOP), and Test and Inspection reports prior to energization.

 What You Will Do:

-Serve as the Subject Matter Expert (SME) to ensure uniformity of compliance with Lab policies, procedures and standards in the review, evaluation and enforcement of electrical and fire safety codes, industry standards, DOE Orders, and other safety-related procedures.
+Serve in Subject Matter Expert (SME) role to ensure uniformity of compliance with LBNL policies, procedures and standards in the review, evaluation and enforcement of electrical and fire safety codes, industry standards, DOE Orders, and other safety-related procedures.

-Work effectively to build cooperative relationships to ensure compliance while maintaining alignment with the Lab's mission to make significant investments to repair, maintain, and upgrade existing infrastructure and buildings.
+Work effectively to build cooperative relationships with the Laboratory's Operations Divisions to ensure compliance while maintaining alignment with the Laboratory's mission to make significant investments to repair, maintain, and upgrade existing infrastructure and buildings.

 Review energization plans, Electrical Validation and Authorization Package (EVAP) submittals, Methods of Procedure (MOP), and Test and Inspection Reports prior to energization.